gruntwork-io/docs/content/guides/upgrading-to-tf12-tg19/index.md

 1. If you have terratest workflows for your modules, upgrade terratest to v0.16.x (or newer).
 You can see all available terratest versions, including detailed migration guides for each version in [the releases page](https://github.com/gruntwork-io/terratest/releases).
-1. Push your changes to a branch so that you can test it in your pre-prod environments (We will come back to this later in the guide, when we upgrade the live config to TG19).
+1. Test the changes locally using `--terragrunt-source` (see the docs on [working locally](https://github.com/gruntwork-io/terragrunt#working-locally)).
+Note that you will need to upgrade the corresponding live config to [Terragrunt 0.19.x first](#upgrade-live-config-for-compatibility-with-terragrunt-019x).
+1. Once you are satisfied with the changes, create a branch, push to the repository, open a PR, merge, and release.

 ### Upgrade live config for compatibility with Terragrunt 0.19.x